Punica (poem): Editions

 The Punica was rediscovered by Poggio Bracciolini c.
 1416–1417.

 The poem was discovered in a manuscript, possibly at Constance, by Poggio Bracciolini, in 1416 or 1417; from this now lost manuscript all existing manuscripts, which belong entirely to the 15th century, are derived.

 A valuable manuscript of the 8th or 9th century, found at Cologne by L. Carrion in the latter part of the 16th century, disappeared soon after its discovery.
 Two editiones principes appeared at Rome in 1471; the principal editions since have been those of Heinsius (1600), Drakenborch (1717), Ernesti (Leipzig, 1791) and L. Bauer (1890).
 The Punica is included in the second edition of the Corpus poetarum Latinorum.
 A useful variorum edition is that of Lemaître (Paris, 1823).
 Delz's 1987 edition of the Punica is the current standard text.

 In 1927 the Punica was edited, translated, and published in Loeb Classical Editions.

 Commentaries

 Pietro Marso (1442–1512) published a commentary on the Punica in 1483.

-More recent commentaries include Neil Bernstein's commentary on book 2, Joy Littlewood's commentaries on books 7 and 10, and Michiel van der Keur's commentary on book 13.
+More recent commentaries include Neil Bernstein's commentary on book 2, Uwe Fröhlich's monograph with commentary on book 6, Joy Littlewood's commentaries on books 7 and 10, and Michiel van der Keur's commentary on book 13.